Paul Lukather

-Paul Lukather (August 24, 1926 – October 9, 2014) was a veteran actor known for his vast array of work across stage, television and voice-over work.
+Paul Lukather (August 24, 1926 – October 9, 2014) was an American actor known for his work on stage, television, film, and video games.
+He was Steve Lukather's uncle.

+Career

 Lukather graduated from Drake University and Yale University.
-He won the Barter Award, which was given to the year's most outstanding young actor, and he acted in productions of the Barter Theatre.
+He won the Barter Award and acted in productions at the Barter Theatre.

-For most of the 1960s, 1970s and 1980s, Lukather worked in television and film; from the late 1980s into the 1990s, he primarily worked as a voice-over artist known for many video games, including the Legacy of Kain series where he voiced Vorador.
-He also had a role in Metal Gear Solid 2: Sons of Liberty where he did the English voice-over for President James Johnson.
+Lukather's television appearances included Perry Mason, The Fugitive, The F.B.I., Mission: Impossible, and Cannon.
+Along with his work in television and film, he also worked as a voice-over artist for video games, including the Legacy of Kain series, in which he voiced the character Vorador.
+He also voiced the character President James Johnson for Metal Gear Solid 2: Sons of Liberty.

-Lukather made dozens of television appearances on Perry Mason, The Fugitive, The F.B.I., Mission: Impossible, Cannon, and many others.
-In 1966 he guest starred on Perry Mason as defendant 'Duke' Maronek in "The Case of the Misguided Model".

 Lukather died on October 9, 2014, aged 88.